zhangzc11/DelayedPhoton/README.md

 "L350TeV_Ctau200cm" \
 "signal (L100-Ctau1000)" \
 3J \
+datacard \
-datacard > log.log
+no > log.log
 ```
-make sure that you put the signal cross sections in data/XsecBR.dat file
+make sure that you put the signal cross sections in data_noBDT/XsecBR.dat file
-and open the log.log file, search for 'result of fit with SigmaIetaIeta', remember the two fraction numbers and put them in python/config.py (fractionGJets and fractionQCD)
+and open the log.log file, search for 'result of fit with SigmaIetaIeta', remember the two fraction numbers and put them in python/config_noBDT.py (fractionGJets and fractionQCD)

 -----------------------------
 4. draw the control plots
 -----------------------------
 ```
 cd python
-python StackPlots.py
+python StackPlots_noBDT.py
 ```

 -----------------------------